wtomin/UncertainEmotion/readme.md

 # Models

 Our models have efficient CNN-RNN architectures.
-We show the visual and visual-audio model architectures in the following picture.
+We show the visual and visual-audio model architectures in this picture.
+The visual backbone is the [MobileFaceNet](https://arxiv.org/abs/1804.07573) and the audio backbone is the [MarbleNet](https://arxiv.org/abs/2010.13886).

 <img src='./example_image/Model_Architecture.jpg' alt='drawing' width='450'/>

-We list the number of parameters of our visual model and visual-audio model as follows:
+We list the number of parameters of our visual model (EMENet-V) and visual-audio model (EMENet-VA) as follows:

 | Model | # Param. | FLOPs|
 | --- | ---| ---|